.png)

 WORKSHOPS

-From 1st to 30th November there will be a series of workshops at primary schools, at the Italian Social Associations and at the Assistance Centers for elderly people.
+In the weeks leading up to the festival, a series of workshops will be held at primary schools, at the Italian Social Associations and at the Assistance Centers for elderly people.
 Pre-Festival Workshops and other cultural activities will be implemented in bilingual elementary schools and in elderly centers located in areas with a high density of Italian citizens or citizens of Italian origin.
-Participating organizations – coordinated by Co.As.It of Melbourne - include: Fitzroy North Primary School, Footscray Primary School, Brunswick South Primary School, S.Carlo Elderly centre.

 DANCE WORKSHOPS